xoreos/xoreos-tools/README.md

 because its TLK files do not provide a language ID.

-Neverwinter Nights, Neverwinter Nights 2, Knights of the Old Republic, Knights of the Old Republic 2, Jade Empire:
+Neverwinter Nights, Neverwinter Nights 2, Knights of the Old Republic, Knights of the Old Republic 2:

 | Language ID | Language              | Encoding |
 |------------:|:----------------------|:---------|